jkuatagges/IoT/LEDs/multipleLEDs/README.md

 Pauses the Python program for 1 second

+`led.off()`

+This turns the GPIO pin ‘off’.
+What this actually means is that the pin is made to provide power of 3.3volts.
+- This is enough to turn the LED in our circuit on.

 This turns the GPIO pin ‘off’, meaning that the pin is no longer supplying any power.